adobe/xamarin-aepassurance/README.md

 make release
 ```

-The created NuGet packages can be found in the `bin` directory and can be added as reference to a Xamarin project.
+The created NuGet packages can be found in the `bin` directory and can be added as a reference to a Xamarin project.

 ## Usage
 ### [Griffon](https://aep-sdks.gitbook.io/docs/beta/project-griffon)